brunowu/gitlab_mirroring/README.md

 # gitlab_mirroring

-Test for mirroring a Gitlab repository to Github
+Test for mirroring a Gitlab repository to Github.

+Updating the devel branch.